edisonchy/Dizzybot/README.md

 # Dizzybot
 *A Discord.js application designed to streamline the experience of a longboarding Discord community.*

-Dizzybot helps keep an online community **organized, informed, and engaged**.
+Dizzybot helps keep an online community **organised, informed, and engaged**.
 It posts scheduled weather forecasts, guides newcomers, and shares key information to **support better decision-making**.

 ## Demo